 The profitability of the Company's operations will be dependent upon the market price of the products able to be sold by the Company.
 Mineral prices fluctuate widely and are affected by numerous factors beyond the control of the Company.
 General economic factors as well as the world supply of mineral commodities, the stability of exchange rates and political developments can all cause significant fluctuations in prices.
 The price of mineral commodities has fluctuated widely in recent years and future price declines could cause commercial production to be impracticable, thereby having a material adverse effect on the Company's business, financial condition and results of operations.
-The Company has entered into Conditional Lithium Sales Agreements and is in discussions for further Agreements for lithium product sales, these Agreements use different commodity prices than the prevailing market price and could result in material write-downs of the Company's assets.
+The Company has entered into an Off-take Agreement for up to 100% of Li2CO3 produced at the Sonora Lithium Project, with final pricing to be at market price, to be finalized prior to commencement of production.
+The Company is therefore exposed to the risk of market fluctuations between the present and the commencement of production.